 All travellers to Turkmenistan require a visa.
 A Letter of Invitation (LOI) is also required before you can apply for the visa.
 We recommend all travellers plan to receive a Visa on Arrival at either the airport or land border, depending on your itinerary.
 Please follow the instructions below to have your LOI for visa on arrival issued before you travel.

-We have partnered with The Visa Machine to provide your LOI for Turkmenistan.
+After submitting these documents to your booking agent our local partners will process your LOI.
 This service is included in your trip cost.
 We advise that you apply for your LOI no later than 3 months before your trip to allow time for processing.
 Turkmenistan LOIs are processed by the Ministry of Foreign Affairs in Turkmenistan and usually take around 4 weeks to be processed, with up to 6 weeks in peak travel season not uncommon.
+We strongly suggest submitting all documents no later than 2 months before arrival in order to allow sufficient time for processing.

-- Turkmenistan Tourist Visas are valid for up to 10 days.
-Independent travel in Turkmenistan is not permitted and your visa will only be valid for as long as tour services (including accommodation, guides, transport etc) are provided.
+- Independent travel in Turkmenistan is not permitted and your visa will only be valid for as long as tour services (including accommodation, guides, transport etc) are provided.

 - Make sure you have a print out of your LOI before boarding your flight or leaving for your trip.